-2 JUnit 4.3
+2 JUnit 4

-This report focuses on JUnit version 4.3 which makes use of Java annotations to identify test methods.
+This report focuses on JUnit versions 4.3 and later, which make use of Java annotations to identify test methods.
 Java annotations is a way of adding structured comments to a program.
 The annotations don't change the meaning of the program.
 But other tools, like JUnit, can use the annotations to call the annotated code in a particular way, or to check properties of the annotated program.
 JUnit makes use of annotations to find all the test methods in your code and run them.

+'''

+import org.junit.;

+import static org.junit.Assert.;

 public class TestStack{

 @Test public void popShouldReturnLatestPushedElement() {

 Stack s = new Stack();

 s.push(314);

 s.push(17);

 s.push(42);

 assertEquals(42, s.pop());

 }

 }

 '''